 - Consider hiring a small gardening business

-In the United States, small gardening businesses can set up your garden along with automatic watering systems and perform regular garden checkups so that you need only to harvest the produce.
+In the United States, small gardening businesses can set up your garden along with automatic watering systems and perform regular garden checkups so that you need only to harvest, eat and enjoy the produce.

 - Vertical Gardening

 If space is an issue, there are vertical gardening systems that allow you to grow a good deal of produce in a very small space.